Conference Proposal Acceptance Letters: We are experiencing a slight delay in sending out our letters. Thank you for your patience.

 Established 2001 as a special interest group in the National Art Education Association (NAEA).
 Our purpose is to promote art education for learners with special needs through professional development, educational collaboration, advancement of knowledge, and leadership.

-SNAE President Elect: Lauren Stichter
+SNAE President: Lauren Stichter